 The San Diego metropolitan area in California is home to a cluster of suburbs, including the city of Vista.
-Its location near the Pacific Ocean and pleasant, temperate climate ensure that its approximately 101,600 residents can spend plenty of time outside year-round.
+Its location near the Pacific Ocean and pleasant, temperate climate ensures that its approximately 101,600 residents can spend plenty of time outside year-round.

 There seems to be a good number of jobs to go around in Vista, which had an unemployment rate of 4.1% in 2015 – lower than the state average of 5.5%.
-The city has a good hold in the industries of healthcare, retail and manufacturing.
+The city has a good hold in the industries of healthcare, retail, and manufacturing.

-While Vista has some great things going for it, every city has its own struggles.
+While Vista has some great things going for it, every city has its struggles.
 Despite its relatively low unemployment rate, 17% of residents live in poverty.
 For comparison, a recent national poverty estimate was only 12.3%.
 Poverty puts individuals in danger of many problems, such as homelessness and poor health.
 Perhaps slightly less obvious is its correlation with mental health, which is a prevailing issue across the nation.
-Each state has its own problems with mental illness, and California is no exception.
+Each state has its problems with mental illness, and California is no exception.

 - Mental Health America ranks California at number 23 in terms of prevalence of mental illness, putting the state on the healthier half of the list.
 However, MHA puts California at number 31 when it comes to access to care, suggesting that while the state has an average occurrence of mental illness, those who are suffering may not be receiving the care they need.

-- California has a below-average track record when it comes to taking care of its mentally-ill youth.
+- California has a below-average track record when it comes to taking care of its mentally ill youth.
 A report from the California Healthcare Foundation stated that two-thirds of adolescent residents did not receive treatment for mental health problems.

 Mental Illness Risk Factors